 First and foremost, it is okay for you to feel down when you fail.
 It is an obvious human reaction and a show of natural human emotion.
 As I mentioned, I was down for almost three weeks when I first got my medical exam results, and realised I had failed.
 You are bound to feel down with all that pressure and anxiety, especially when you are a medic – traditionally high-achievers throughout high school.

 Allowing yourself space to feel bad is important.
 There is nothing wrong in feeling like rubbish for a day or two, or maybe crying it out.
 It neither makes you look bad or weak.
 Looking back at when I failed all those years ago I wish I would have given myself that chance to recover, instead of pretending to be brave and forcing myself to have a positive attitude.

 Secondly, use perspective to put failure in its proper place.
 When you fail at something, it can feel like the end of the world.
 However with hindsight, of course you realise this is not true.
 Telling someone to have perspective is easy – but how can you practically do it?

 Focus on two types of perspective – longitudinal and horizontal.
 Longitudinal perspective allows you to look forward and backwards – along time.
-First, think of the long career ahead of you, and then think of the already-long career behind you (you may have already overcome high school, undergraduate studies or even some postgraduate exams).
+First, think of the long career ahead of you, and then think of the already-long career behind you (you may have already overcome high school, A-levels, undergraduate studies or even some postgraduate exams).
 Focus on what you have to achieve in front of you, and all the things you have achieved behind you.
 Very quickly you’ll realise that failing an exam or module is just a tiny blip in the path.
 Though it might seem huge at the time, it is a very minor hindrance in your 30 or 40 odd years as a medical professional.

 When you combine both the longitudinal and the horizontal, the failure can start to seem like a much smaller dot in the overall picture.